Paramahamsa Madhavdas: Biography

 In 1869, Madhavdas joined a large Sadhu community, who elected him as their leader at Vrindavan (now in Uttar Pradesh) in 1881.
 But Madhavdas was not satisfied with these activities among the sadhus.
 He was eager to reduce the sufferings of the commoner.
 Later, he came to Gujarat and started teaching yoga vedanta.
-He eventually settled in Malsar village near Baroda on the banks of the Narmada River in Gujarat, where he taught the secrets of practicing yoga to a few selected and deserving disciples.
-At the age of 123, Madhavadas died in 1921.
+He eventually settled in the village of Malsar near Baroda on the banks of the Narmada River in Gujarat, where he taught the secrets of practicing yoga to a few selected and deserving disciples.
+Madhavadas died in 1921, at the age of 123.

 Madhavdas Vacuum

 A noted researcher of Kaivalyadhama Health and Yoga Research Center, Swami Kuvalayananda, discovered the creation of negative pressure in the colon during nauli, one of the yoga kriyas, for the first time in 1924.
 The discovery of a partial vacuum in the colon during nauli was named the Madhavdas Vacuum after Madhavdas by Swami Kuvalayananda.